Selecting Your Pathway

 - Research the topic carefully and talk to people who work in the field you are considering.
 Web site links below are excellent resources:

-Who Should Consider OYAP? - Students who are:
+Who Should Consider OYAP?

 - at least 16 years of age and have completed 16 credits